-Property Value Rate

-Up to €1,000,000 1%
+Property Value Rate Up to €1.000.000 1% 2% Over €1,000,000

-Over €1,000,000 2%

-Exemptions & Reliefs
+Exemptions and Reliefs

-- Transfers between husbands and wives, as well as certain transfers on divorce. - Transfers under wills.

-- · Transfers of Irish government stocks. - Transfers between associated companies, subject to certain conditions. - Covenants to children and charities. - Transfers on certain takeovers reconstructions and mergers. - Transfers of assets from a liquidator to a shareholder on liquidation. - · Transfers of foreign land and shares - Certain financial services instruments - · For transfers of agricultural land - The sale or transfer of trademarks and intellectual property. - The sale or transfer of an EU single farm payment entitlement.
+- Transfers between husbands and wives: and certain transfers on divorce. - Transfers under wills. - Transfers of Irish government stocks. - Transfers between associated companies, subject to certain conditions. - Covenants to children and charities. - Transfers on certain takeovers, reconstructions and mergers. - Transfers of assets from a liquidator to a shareholder on liquidation. - Transfers of foreign land and shares - Certain financial services instruments - Transfers of agricultural land - The sale or transfer of trademarks and intellectual property. - The sale or transfer of an EU Single Farm Payment entitlement.